azureossd/azureossd.github.io/_posts/2022-08-12-troubleshooting-common-iisnode-issues.md

 logDirectory: /home/logfiles/iisnode
 devErrorsEnabled: true
 ```
-The iisnode.yml file can be created or edited within the Kudu Debug Console. you can access this through Advanced tools in the portal or editing this URL to include your app name.
+The iisnode.yml file can be created or edited within the Kudu Debug Console.
+You can access this through Advanced tools in the portal or by editing this URL to include your app name.

 <i>web-app-name.scm.azurewebsites.net/DebugConsole</i>